Five SW Ohio officers who died in line of duty to be honored at 2021 Ohio Peace Officers’ Memorial Ceremony

 - James M. Skernivitz, Cleveland Police Department

-Ohio Attorney General Dave Yost, members of the Ohio Peace Officer Training Commission and law enforcement officers from across the state will honor these seven fallen heroes and the total 809 Ohio peace officers killed in the line of duty since 1823.
+Ohio Attorney General Dave Yost, members of the Ohio Peace Officer Training Commission and law enforcement officers from across the state will pay tribute to these seven fallen heroes and the total 809 Ohio peace officers killed in the line of duty since 1823.

-The ceremony will be 11 a.m.
-Thursday at the Ohio Peace Officer Training Academy.
+The ceremony will begin at 11 a.m. at the Ohio Peace Officer Training Academy.

 Three historical inductions also will occur.